ktsu-dev/UniversalSerializer/docs/design.md

     // Enums are always serialized by name by default public EnumSerializationFormat EnumFormat { get; set; } = EnumSerializationFormat.Name;

+    // Use string conversion for types not natively supported by the serializer public bool UseStringConversionForUnsupportedTypes { get; set; } = true;
 }

 public class JsonSerializerOptions : SerializerOptions